Xiddler/Arch_PORTABLE_ENV/dotfiles/cheat/.cheat/ssh.md

 # This logs into the server, and copies the public key to it.
 ssh-copy-id -i ~/.ssh/keyname user@remote_machine

-# Checking the ssh procesd
+# Checking the ssh process
 ssh -T git@github.com
 eval $(ssh-agent -s)      :: This starts the ssh-agent process ssh-add ~/.ssh/keyname